Virtualizing your physical servers automatically provides substantial benefits. Virtualization's added mobility

 Lately, though, a new concept for physical server backups has gained traction, in which virtualization administrators schedule regular physical-to-virtual (P2V) conversions of physical servers and create P2V backup files in the event of a disaster.
 In this tip, I'll explain the concept of a P2V disaster recovery strategy, outline the tools to execute the process and explain why you should consider this backup option.Disaster recovery for physical servers: The old way

 Physical servers must still be backed up "the old way," with a local backup client that carefully copies every file to alternate storage.
 With the old method, even a single file that is locked for reading or missed by the backup client can result in an unsuccessful restore.
-That's why many organizations don't trust the disaster recovery capabilities of
+That's why many organizations don't trust the disaster recovery capabilities of their traditional backup systems.

 While traditional backup processes are great for restoring single files that a user has accidentally lost or deleted, their ability to bring back entire computers after a disaster isn't 100% ensured.
 The problem is that not all physical servers make good candidates for virtualization.
 Some machines with high resource use or bad combinations of applications just don't make sense in the virtual world.
 As these bad apples can't be virtualized, they will never receive the benefits of their virtual brethren.
 Or will they?Physical-to-virtual disaster recovery

 In virtualization circles, P2V disaster recovery has made progress toward resolving this problem.
 This concept uses tools already present in your virtual environment normally used for P2V conversions.
 Essentially, you'd execute a regular P2V conversion for servers that you never intend to run as virtual servers.
 The resulting disk file through the P2V process might never be used in production, but it might just save the day in the case of a disaster situation.